Value-Function-based Sequential Minimization for Bi-level Optimization: Experimental Results

-We conduct the experiment under the 2-dimensional case ($n=2$) and set $a=2$ and $[\mathbf{c}]_i=1, \text{ for any }i = 1,2,\cdots,n$.
-The constraint is carried out via $(\x+[\y]_i-0.5)^2-0.25 \leq 0$, for each component of $\y$, which is equivalent to $\x+[\y]_i \in \left[ 0,1\right]$.
-Figure~\ref{fig:P} compares the solutions obtained by various methods.
-It can be seen that when dealing with constrained LL problems, only our proposed method can effectively deal with constraints and converge to the true solution inside the feasible set.
-Therefore, our method has broader application space, and we will discuss the experiment in real learning tasks in Section \ref{sec:ho}, which solves problems with constraints on the UL.
+Figure~\ref{fig:P} displays the solutions after $K$ iterations.
+It can be seen that when dealing with constrained LL problems, only BVFSM can effectively deal with the constraint.
+Hence, our method has broader application space, and we will show the experiment in real learning tasks in Section~\ref{sec:ho}, which solves problems with UL constraints.

-For comparing the performance of different auxiliary functions, we try barrier and penalty functions for $\PP_{H,\sigma_H}, \PP_{h,\sigma_h}$ and $\PP_{f,\sigma_f}$, which can be selected arbitrarily and separately indeed, but here are chosen the same to be compared more directly.
+To compare the performance of different auxiliary functions, we try barrier and penalty functions for $\PP_{H,\sigma_H}, \PP_{h,\sigma_h}$ and $\PP_{f,\sigma_f}$, which can be selected arbitrarily and separately indeed, but here are chosen the same to be compared more directly.
 Since all of these auxiliary functions can guarantee the convergence theoretically, we mainly focus on the robustness of them under different settings.
-Figure~\ref{fig:con} shows the eventual convergence results under different initial points and coefficients.
-It can be seen that using a penalty function can converge only under certain settings within a small region, while using a barrier function has greater robustness, so we use barrier functions in future experiments.
-In Section \ref{sec:ho}, we further show investigations on penalty and barrier functions on complex networks.
+From Figure~\ref{fig:con}, it can be seen that using a penalty function can converge only under certain settings within a small region, while using a barrier function has greater robustness, so we use barrier functions in other experiments.
+In Section~\ref{sec:ho}, we further show investigations on penalty and barrier functions on complex networks.